DarkGhostHunter/Preloader/README.md

 Yuo can configure the Preloader to run when a condition is met, limit the file list, and where to output the compiled preload list.

-### `whenHits()` (optional)

-This is the best way to gather good statistics for a good preloading list if you don't know the real load of your application.

-    Preloader::whenHits(200000): // After a given number of hits.

 After the Opcache hits reach a certain number, the Preloader will generate the script, not before.

 ### `when()` (optional)